Sterling (STRL)

 Sterling has shown terrific cash profitability, putting it in an advantageous position to invest in new products, return capital to investors, and consolidate the market during industry downturns.
 The company’s free cash flow margin was among the best in the industrials sector, averaging 14.3% over the last five years.

-Taking a step back, we can see that Sterling’s margin expanded by 13.9 percentage points during that time.
-This is encouraging, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.
+Taking a step back, we can see that Sterling’s margin expanded by 8.7 percentage points during that time.
+This is encouraging because it gives the company more optionality.

 10. Return on Invested Capital (ROIC)